From OHC, Specialists in the Treatment of Adult Cancers and Blood Disorders

 “I’ve always been an optimist and a Christian, and I look at this as a great thing that’s happened to me,” Bill added.
 “So does my family.
 I’ve already recommended it to a couple people I know who’ve also run out of options.
 I tell them to call Dr. Faber and see if he can get it for them.
 When your chances become limited and then you learn about this, you start to see a possible light at the end of the tunnel.”

-OHC is the only adult cancer group in the region to offer this advanced treatment to adults, and the Blood Cancer Center at The Jewish Hospital is one of a few centers in the U.S. with certification.
+OHC is the only adult cancer group in the region to offer this advanced treatment to adults, and The Jewish Hospital — Mercy Health Cincinnati Cancer and Cellular Therapy Center is one of a few centers in the U.S. with certification.
 For more information including an educational video, please visit here or call 1-888-649-4800.

 Pictured is OHC patient Bill Willoughby back at work thanks to OHC and CAR T-cell immunotherapy.Comments (0)